nofxx/i18n-sync/README.md

     i18s config/locales/app.en.yml

-This command syncs all config/locale/app.*.yml files using en as the master.
+This command syncs all config/locale/app.*.yml files using 'app.en.yml' as the master.

 Create New Files